lhcb/glossary/glossary/D.md

 ## Delphes {#Delphes}

-A fully parametric fast simulation technique where not only the detector response, but also the reconstruction is parametrized.
+A fully parametric fast simulation technique where not only the detector response, but also the reconstruction, is parametrized.
 See more [here](https://www.epj-conferences.org/articles/epjconf/pdf/2019/19/epjconf_chep2018_02024.pdf).

 ## DIRA: Direction angle {#DIRA}